Wonderful Indonesia was on my wishlist for many reasons.

 Bheem is seen as a symbol of power.
 I found this depiction of Bheem at a Muslim house in the lanes of Kotagede in Yogyakarta.

-I was repeatedly told that Ghatot – the short form of Ghatotkach, the name of one of the Bheem’s son is a very popular name in Indonesia.
+I was repeatedly told that Ghatot – the short form of Ghatotkach, the name of one of the Bheem’s son is a very popular name in the country.
 Though I do not recall meeting a person with that name in India.

 At Bali, of course, you see innumerable depictions of Ram, Hanuman & Durga Devi.
 The Kecak or the Ramayana performances that happen every day are a delight to watch.

-As a vegetarian, I was a bit concerned about the availability of vegetarian food in Indonesia.
+As a vegetarian, I was a bit concerned about the availability of vegetarian food.
 Our hosts took great care in making sure that we always had ample vegetarian meals.
 Most of the times we had rice with Tofu, Tempe & some green leaves.
 Eggplant made an occasional appearance.
 Casava came in various shapes and forms.

 Being a rice eating country, half of the vegetarian problem is taken care of.
 Rice fields can be seen almost everywhere.